Laura Ward

 Chicken is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-The fourth ingredient is sweet potato.
+The second ingredient is sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in cat food.
 They are naturally rich in dietary fiber and beta carotene.

 The seventh ingredient is fish oil.
 Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.